-2.15.7.1 Non-executive members will be appointed by the Board, on the recommendation of the Remuneration and Nominations committee for a term of no more than three years, renewable for one further
+Ombudsman and as a result, is advisory in nature.
+Non-executive members will be appointed by the Ombudsman after a fair and open competition as set out in the 7 Principles of Public Life.
+Non-executive members will be appointed on the recommendation of the Remuneration and Nominations committee for a term of no more than three years, renewable for one further term only.
+Appointment will be through an open and transparent recruitment and selection process.

-- term only.
-Appointment will be through an open and transparent recruitment and selection process. - 2.15.7.2 The Chief Executive and Chief Operating Officer will be ex-officio executive members of the Board.
+2.15.7.2 The Chief Executive and Chief Operating Officer will be ex-officio executive members of the Board.
 The Chief Executive and Chief Operating Officer will be appointed by the Board on the recommendation of the Remuneration and Nominations Committee.
 The Remuneration and Nominations Committee will determine the recruitment and selection process.
 For the Chief Operating Officer, the Chief Executive will be a member of the selection panel.